CNN suspends Chris Cuomo for helping brother in scandal | WTOP News

-NEW YORK (AP) — CNN said Tuesday it was suspending anchor Chris Cuomo indefinitely after details emerged about how he helped his brother, former New York Gov. Andrew Cuomo, as he faced charges of sexual harassment.
+NEW YORK (AP) — CNN indefinitely suspended anchor Chris Cuomo on Tuesday after details emerged about how he helped his brother, former New York Gov. Andrew Cuomo, to face charges of sexual harassment earlier this year.

-The network said that documents released by New York’s attorney general Monday indicated a greater level in his brother’s efforts than the network previously knew.
+The network said documents released by New York’s attorney general Monday indicated Cuomo took a greater level of involvement in his brother’s efforts than CNN executives previously knew.

 “As a result, we have suspended Chris indefinitely, pending further evaluation,” the network said.

-Andrew Cuomo resigned in August to avoid a likely impeachment trial, after an investigation led by James’s office found he sexually harassed at least 11 women.

 Cuomo’s program, which airs at 9 p.m.
-Eastern time on weeknights, is often the network’s most-watched show of the day.
+Eastern time on weeknights, averaged 1.3 million viewers, narrowly outpacing Anderson Cooper as CNN’s most popular show, according to the Nielsen company.
+Like many cable newscasts, viewership is down significantly after being swollen during the election year.

+Cuomo appeared on his program on Monday night, talking about COVID-19 and politics without mentioning his own issues.

+There was no immediate response to a request for comment sent to Cuomo and the lawyer who represented him during this summer’s testimony.

-Cuomo interviewed his brother on the air a number of times during the first two months of the COVID-19 epidemic.
-It was a hit with viewers, although it violated CNN’s policy of not having Cuomo report on his brother, and was a programming decision that has grown worse with time and additional revelations.
+During the first two months of the pandemic, Cuomo interviewed his brother on the air a number of times.
+It was a hit with viewers, although it violated CNN’s policy of not having Cuomo report on his brother, and was a programming choice that has grown worse with time and additional revelations.

 Chris Cuomo frequently consulted with his brother’s aides when Andrew was fighting the charges last May, sometimes disagreeing with their advice.